 Cohere claims to have devised a more efficient air interface for 5G networks.
 Their new modulation scheme uses both time and frequency data about wireless channels to alleviate signal fading and multipath noise.
 The result, the company claims, is networks with higher capacity and stronger reception at the network edge.

-Their technology, also known as Orthogonal Time Frequency and Space (OTFS), captures accurate data about wireless channels that, when combined with algorithms, can help compensate for distortion, interference, and other wireless handcuffs.
+Their technology, Orthogonal Time Frequency and Space (OTFS), captures accurate data about wireless channels that, when combined with algorithms, can help compensate for distortion, interference, and other wireless handcuffs.
 The technology also combats the Doppler effect in mobile applications, such as the antennas embedded in smartphones and that could find their way into autonomous cars.

 In recent field tests, the company says that OFTS modulation enabled “perfect linear scaling” of multiple-input multiple-output (MIMO) radios, which are expected to be a major component of 5G networks.
 MIMO links together multiple transmit and receive antennas to increase network capacity.
 But adding more antennas to the array has been difficult without introducing more signal fading and interference.

-Rakib, now Cohere's chief executive, claims that existing technology too often has high overhead for accessing a wireless channel.
+Rakib, Cohere's chief executive, claims that existing technology too often has high overhead for accessing a wireless channel.
 OFTS technology spends only 0.15% of the network’s capacity to acquire a wireless channel, whereas today’s modulation schemes require about 7% overhead per stream.

-Even with all their technology in the works, Rehbehn is not certain of the end game for Cohere Technologies.
+Even with all their technology in the works, Rehbehn is not certain of the end game for Cohere.
 “Is this an intellectual property firm like InterDigital?
 Is it a silicon supplier like Qualcomm?
 It is too early to tell, but Cohere’s intellectual assets are attractive and should set the stage for an interesting journey.”